 The Committee relies on two sources of data to set specific compensation levels.
-The first source of data is derived from national compensation surveys conducted by three independent consulting firms, Hay Group, Aon Hewitt Associates, and Towers Watson.
+The first source of data is derived from national compensation surveys conducted by three independent consulting firms, Hay Group, Aon Hewitt, and Towers Watson.
 These surveys cover a large number of similar corporate officer positions nationally.
 We refer to this as our "National Survey Data".
 We match our corporate officer positions to the survey positions using the aggregate data from participants with sales in the \$1 billion to \$5 billion range, which helps to ensure that the data reflects the national market for talent among companies comparable in size to Sonoco.
 Likewise, we match division officer positions to similar positions in the survey data for comparable division revenue ranges.
-In addition to the National Survey Data, at least annually, the Committee's consultant prepares customized compensation studies with respect to our NEOs in comparison to the NEOs of a 13-company group of packaging companies that we refer to as our "Peer Group".
+In addition to the National Survey Data, at least annually, the Committee's consultant prepares customized compensation studies with respect to our NEOs in comparison to the NEOs of a 14-company group of packaging companies approved by the consultant that we refer to as our "Peer Group".
 The Peer Group companies have revenues, assets and market capitalization similar to those of Sonoco.

-The 13 Peer Group companies, each of which has revenues that generally range between 50% and 200% of Sonoco's revenue are:
+The 14 Peer Group companies, each of which has revenues that generally range between 50% and 200% of Sonoco's revenue are:

+Aptar Group Incorporated Greif Incorporated

+Avery Dennison Corporation MeadWestvaco Corporation

+Ball Corporation Owens-Illinois Incorporated

-Aptar Group Incorporated Avery Dennison Corporation Ball Corporation Bemis Company Incorporated Crown Holdings Incorporated Greif Incorporated MeadWestvaco Corporation Owens-Illinois Incorporated Packaging Corporation of America RockTenn Company Sealed Air Corporation Silgan Holdings Temple-Inland
+Bemis Company Incorporated Packaging Corporation of America

+Crown Holdings Incorporated RockTenn Company

+Domtar Sealed Air Corporation

+Graphic Packaging Silgan Holdings

-The Committee uses the aggregate compensation data from the broader National Survey Data to set specific compensation levels, but cross checks these levels against the more specific Peer Company data.
+The Committee uses the aggregate compensation data from the broader National Survey Data to set specific compensation levels, but cross checks these levels against the more specific Peer Group Company data.
 In most cases the data from both sources are comparable.

-DESCRIPTION OF COMPENSATION ELEMENTS AND 2011 COMMITTEE ACTIONS
+DESCRIPTION OF COMPENSATION ELEMENTS AND 2013 COMMITTEE ACTIONS

-This section describes the compensation elements for the Company's Chief Executive Officer ("CEO"), the current and previous Chief Financial Officer ("CFO"), as well as the three other most highly compensated executive officers.
-We refer to these six executive officers as our Named Executive Officers ("NEOs").
+This section describes the compensation elements for the Company's current Chief Executive Officer ("CEO"), the former Chief Executive Officer, the Chief Financial Officer ("CFO"), and the three other most highly compensated executive officers.
+We refer to these five executive officers as our Named Executive Officers ("NEOs").
+Mr. DeLoach retired as Chief Executive Officer effective April 1, 2013, and was concurrently named Executive Chairman of the Board.